nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Listing all books : `listBook`

-Shows a list of all books in the book records.
+Shows a list of all books in the book list.
+Mainly to be used after `findBook` command to unfilter the person list.

 Format: `listBook`